Carlmundo/Switch-SDSetup/README.md

 Reliable Backup/Restore Verification | bootloader\hekate_ipl.ini | verification=2

 ## Homebrew Menu
- - Hold ZR and select the Album to access
+ - Hold R and select the Album to access
  - or Install /nsp/hbmenu.nsp and run the app

 ## RetroArch